AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 The application is demonstrating the power of discovering (possible) mistakes in the naming of specimen (by implementing a few simple nomenclatural rules).
 Apart from that, some type specimens are not flagged as being a type.
 As such, they are missing in the complete overview of a taxon.
 By looking at specimens that are possibly related to already known type specimen, it is possible to discover type specimens in the collections.

-### Special cases discovered
-When testing the scripts, a special case was discovered.
-For 'Fallopia japonica' and 'Reynoutria japonica' (synonyms), the `genusKey` and `speciesKey` are the same, but on GBIF they seem to have a different `taxonKey`.
-This case is not catched by the application.

 ## Improvements of the application
 This is a first version of the application, and many improvements and extentions can be imagined.
 Some possible ideas are:
 * Implement a logic to take the liste of 'Type' specimen and discover the kind of type the specimen could/should be